jesse-ai/jesse/README.md

 ufw default deny incoming
 # allow ssh port (22)
 ufw allow ssh
-# if you don't have specific IP addresses, you can use allow http for all:
+# If you don't have specific IP addresses, you can open the targeted port
-ufw deny 80
+# (9000 by default) for all, but it's best to allow specific IP addre~~sses only.
+# Assuming your IP addresses are 1.1.1.1, 1.1.1.2, and 1.1.1.3, run:
-ufw allow from 1.1.1.1 to any port 80 proto tcp ufw allow from 1.1.1.2 to any port 80 proto tcp ufw allow from 1.1.1.3 to any port 80 proto tcp
+ufw allow from 1.1.1.1 to any port 9000 proto tcp ufw allow from 1.1.1.2 to any port 9000 proto tcp ufw allow from 1.1.1.3 to any port 9000 proto tcp
 # enable the firewall
 ufw enable
 # check the status
 ufw status numbered
-# if you see a rule that is not what you want, delete it by its number.
-For example
-# if [1] is not wrong, delete it by:
-ufw delete 1
-# and check again
-ufw status numbered
-ufw delete 3
-ufw status numbered
-ufw status numbered
+# restart ufw to apply the changes
 systemctl restart ufw
-ufw allow 443
-ufw status verbos
-ufw status verbose
-ufw allow from 195.201.232.249 to any port 5432 proto tcp
 ```

 ## Disclaimer